UBC-MDS/Bee_Colony_Dashboard_R/README.md

 In the stacked bar chart, the percentage of colonies being affected by different types of colony stressors in a single state, as it varies over a specified period of time is visualized.
 By hovering over a segment of the bar chart, the user can obtain the exact percentage of colonies being affected by a certain stressor type at a certain quarter of the year.
 Using the same dropdown menus as the time series plot, the user can control the state and time period that is visualized.

 In the geographic map of the United States of America, the user is be able to adjust the time period (measured by quarters of a year) that they are looking at by using a dropdown menu.
-By hovering over a state, the user can obtain the maximum number of colonies for that time period, as well as the colony loss percentage, measured as the number of lost colonies divided by the maximum number of colonies in that time period.
+By hovering over a state, the user can obtain the colony loss percentage, measured as the number of lost colonies divided by the maximum number of colonies in that time period.

 Please refer to our [proposal](https://github.com/UBC-MDS/Bee_Colony_Dashboard_R/blob/main/docs/proposal.md) for more information.